TRIAL PADDOCKS

 Proportions of paddock profit from grazing versus other sources.

-'Trial Paddocks' provides essential information for better decision
+'Trial Paddocks' can provide accurate information for better

 GET INVOLVED:

 If you would like to learn more about 'Trial Paddocks', contact us.
-We are presently introducing existing or new clients to the program.
-The 'Trial Paddocks' program is ideal for individuals or existing farmer groups.
+We are currently introducing existing as well as new clients to the program.
+The 'Trial Paddocks' program is ideal for individuals or farmer groups.
 Participation can be for 1 year only or extend over several years.

 Information for participants: